 Accommodating Visual Comprehension Deficits

-Usually, the best advice to help users with cognitive disabilities is to provide information in muliple formats, with a heavy emphasis on visual formats.
-While this remains true for the majority of people with cognitive disabilities, some types of cognitive disabilities cause difficulties in visual comprehension.
-If authors rely entirely on visual communication methods, some users will not understand the message.
-Visual communication methods include color, spatial relationships, styles, design elements, photos, images, etc.
+Usually, the best advice to help users with cognitive disabilities is to provide information in multiple formats, with a heavy emphasis on visuals.
+However, some cognitive disabilities cause difficulties in visual comprehension.
+If authors rely entirely on visual communication methods, the message will miss some users.
+Visual communication methods include color, spatial relationships, styles, typography, design elements, photos, images, etc.

-Even though most web content suffers for a lack of visually-enhanced communicative methods, the take-home message is that no one method is sufficient by itself.
-Supplement the information with multiple modes and methods of communication.
+Even though most web content suffers for a lack of visually-enhanced communicative methods, no single method is sufficient by itself.
+Be sure to supplement the information with multiple modes and methods of communication, and ensure that page content is adaptable to user styles, such as overriding page colors, fonts, text spacing, etc.